mrtgst/bashbreak/README.md

 	$ bashbreak -n 4

-You can change the break and work sprint durations.
 Type `bashbreak -h` to see all available commands:

+	Use:
+	        bashbreak [OPTION]...

+	Options:
+	 -n             Specify number of work sessions
+	 -h             Print this help
+	 -q             Quiet mode (no output to stdout)

 ## Installation
+Link or copy `bashbreak` to a folder in your shell's path variable.

 ## Dependencies